 When someone gets an Inmail from you, or looks at one of your job postings, they are deciding whether or not they should trust you with a precious commodity – their career.
 Would you call you back if you looked at your profile?
 Don’t get trapped in the “I might have a job for them so it doesn’t matter” thinking.
 If you wouldn’t go to an offline job fair in sweatpants with unkempt hair and bad breath, don’t do the equivalent online.

-Stop posting status updates of all of your job postings all of the time.
+Posting all of your job postings all of the time

 It’s irritating to anybody who isn’t actively looking for work; and if they are actively looking for work, they’ll seek you out.
 We get it, you’re a recruiter, you have jobs available.
 When you blast out your job postings indiscriminately, it shows that you aren’t being conscientious of your connections’ time and bandwidth.
 By annoying your network, two things happen that hurt your chances of filling positions.